vizanto/entangled-pages/lit/index.md

 # Installing Entangled {#section-entangled}

-Entangled makes literate programming **easier**.
-It keeps the markdown and program source in sync.
-This makes it more convenient to extend and debug your literate code.

-## Entangled command-line tool
+## Prebuilt binaries
+We provide a prebuilt binary for Linux.
+The binary is statically compiled, so it should run on any distro.
+You can download them [from the Github releases section](https://github.com/entangled/entangled/releases/latest).
+We're still working on providing binaries for Windows and MacOS.

+If you downloaded the latest tarball, you can install Entangled by copying the contents to `~/.local/`, or `/usr/local`.
+If you prefer an uncluttered `local` directory, checkout [GNU Stow](https://www.gnu.org/software/stow/).

+## From source
 Entangled is written in Haskell, and can be built on Linux, MacOS and Windows.
 Currently the best way to install, is to [git clone https://github.com/entangled/entangled](https://github.com/entangled/entangled), and build with GHC &ge; 8.6 using Cabal 3.0.
 Most GNU/Linux distributions ship an older version of Haskell.
 The easiest way to install a newer version is through [GHCUp](https://www.haskell.org/ghcup/).

-We are working on better deployment options that don't depend on compiling from source.
-If you are hesitant to go through the trouble of installing Haskell, there is a Python module that will let you do most of the things Entangled can do, except the live-updating reverse tangle thing.

 ## Pandoc filters
 We have created a set of Python based Pandoc filters that can:

-- **Tangle** your code
+- (forward) **Tangle** your code
 - Add **name tags** to rendered output
 - Run **documentation tests** through Jupyter

-The Python filters act as prototyping platform for features that will be included with Entangled.
 It is easy to install and has almost no dependencies outside of Pandoc and a recent version of Python (&ge; 3.7).
 This also makes the Python filters very easy to setup on automated builds, like Github Actions.

 Install these filters using: